 Our mission is to imagine and pioneer new ways to decode the secrets of the proteome to improve human health.
-Our initial product, the Proteograph Product Suite (Proteograph), leverages our proprietary engineered nanoparticle (NP) technology to provide unbiased, deep, rapid and large-scale access to the proteome.
-The Proteograph Product Suite is an integrated solution that is comprised of consumables, an automation instrument and software.
+Our first product, the ProteographTM Product Suite (Proteograph), leverages our proprietary engineered nanoparticle (NP) technology to provide unbiased, deep, rapid and large-scale access to the proteome.
+The Proteograph Product Suite is an integrated solution that includes consumables, an automation instrument and software.

-We believe that characterizing and understanding the full complexity of the proteome is foundational for accelerating biological insights and will lead to broad potential end-markets for proteomics, encompassing basic research and discovery, translational research, diagnostics and applied applications.
-This full understanding of the complexity of the proteome and its dynamic nature requires large-scale, unbiased and deep interrogation of thousands of samples across time, which we believe is unavailable with the proteomic approaches available today.
-We believe that the Proteograph Product Suite has the potential to enable researchers to perform these proteomics studies at scale.
+We believe that broader access to the proteome is essential, not only to understanding its complexity and accelerating biological insights, but also to expanding end-markets.
+These markets may include basic research and discovery, translational research, diagnostics and applied applications.
+To comprehend the complexity and dynamic nature of the proteome, researchers must perform population-scale, deep, unbiased interrogation of biological samples over time.
+We believe that this level of interrogation was not previously feasible and that the Proteograph can enable researchers to perform these types of proteomics studies.